-The left wing (west) is sticking to a quadrangular pillar which has a steeped form and is decorated with plant motif.
-From below the wing till nearby the body of the pillar is a large frame which is filled with trapezes decorated with scrolls of leaves.
-Lower than that frame is a decorative panel which represented a life tree with branches.
+The left wing (west) is sticking to a quadrangular pillar which has a stepped form and decorates with a plant motif.
+From below the wing till nearby the body of the pillar is a large frame which fills with trapezes decorated with scrolls of leaves.
+Lower than that frame is a decorative panel which represented a tree of life with branches.
 Below it is a widespread wing.
-It resembles the decoration on the panels left and right of Gate E. Below this wing motif is a protruding, undecorated panel.
-On the bottom, left of the stairwing is a relief with two animals, showing tails and mouths.
+It resembles the decoration on the panels left and right of Gate E.

+Below this wing motif is a protruding, undecorated panel.
+On the bottom left of the stair wing is a relief with two animals, showing tails and mouths.
 Whether the animals are monkeys or lions is not clear.
-The panel below the right wing (east) has as we have said above no decoration at all, except the upstanding panel and the plain panel.
+The panel below the right wing (east) has, as we have said above, no decoration at all, except the upstanding panel and the plain panel.
 The width of the panels measures half of the panels below the left wing.

-Inside the upper doors are pillars which are sticking to the wall of the path and support the rafter of the upper door.
-The pillar and this rafter have decorations like those on the rafter of the upper part of the door of Gate E. Through the path of the gate, we reach to the courtyard below the steps of the staircase which is the place with the tombhouse of the most sacred grave.
+Inside the upper doors are pillars which are stuck to the wall of the path and support the rafter of the upper door.
+The pillar and this rafter have decorations like those on the rafter of the upper part of the door of Gate E. Through the path of the gate we reach to the courtyard below the steps of the staircase which is the place with the tomb house of the most sacred grave.
 The Gate B separates the compound of the most sacred one from the less sacred.
 As said before, the gate is at the back not so nicely decorated as on the front side.
 Its wings have no lines which show the feathers.
-The summit of the gate has symbolic lines which present the basic pattern of a clump of rockstones.
+The summit of the gate has symbolic lines which present the basic pattern of a clump of rock stones.
 There are decorations of plant and leaf on the doorposts.
-Below the western wing is a panel filled with geometrical motif and diamond shaped plant motifs.
-Among the decorations is a building with a two-storied roof but with a rounded ridge.
+Below the western wing is a panel filled with geometrical motif and diamond-shaped plant motifs.
+Among the decorations is a building with a two-storied roof, but with a rounded ridge.